GNOME/gimp/images/splash-log.md

 apparently never made it to a release (not even a development release).
 If any image was missed, we welcome edits.

-For reminder, GIMP website also displays a [list of past splashes](https://www.gimp.org/about/splash/) which may not be as exhaustive.

 # Stable releases
 # 3 series